kleinbottle/swanlotus/content/blogs/euler-two-with-julia/euler-two-with-julia.md

 $$
 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, \ldots
 $${#eq:fibonacci}
-I prefer this latter sequence for aesthetic reasons and will use it in this problem.
+I prefer the sequence of @eq:fibonacci for aesthetic reasons and will use it in this problem, despite instructions to the contrary.

 The second important phrase asks for the sum of the "even-valued terms".
 It is important to understand the meaning of "even" here.
 The _even-numbered_ terms are those occupying even _positions_ in the sequence.
 The _even-valued_ terms are those whose _values_ are even.
 The two need not be the same, and are not the same in this case.

 The third important phrase is "whose values do not exceed four million".
 A number less than $x$ does not exceed $x$.
-Equally, a number that equals $x$ also does not exceed $x$.
-So, the mathematical condition is "$\leq 4,000,000$".
+So also, a number that equals $x$ also does not exceed $x$.
+Thus, the mathematical condition is "$\leq 4,000,000$".
 Moreover, the stopping condition refers to the _whole Fibonacci sequence._ Let this upper bound be called:
 $$
 F_{m} = F_{\max} \leq 4,000,000.
 $${#eq:stopping}